Salteña: Josepha de Escurrechea

 The concept of empanada includes a thin flour dough filled with various products, generally those available and preferred by each region, and depending on needs, meat, fish, vegetables, and sweets.

 Its best-known origin is the Arab world, but some variations also come from other European countries.
 It is a sandwich made with dough or bread filled with other ingredients, used especially for travel, such as shepherd's pie and other empanadas from England, at least in its early days.

 The existence of empanadas and quite similar cakes (the latter a type of calzone, today's covered pizza) has long been documented as widespread foods in Medieval Europe until the 18th century, and they also appear in the book by Doña Josepha de Escurrechea.

 In the different regions of Spain, the empanada continues to be part of the cuisine, with its own unique variations.
 These include the Galician empanadas, which have retained the large size of times past (similar to Doña Josepha's recipes); the Mallorcan empanadas, filled with vegetables; and a version from almost 300 years ago, found in Madrid bakeries, which used to be called "beef empanada."
 Since the 18th century, the "veal needle" or "meat needle" is an example of these transformations.
 It is made with puff pastry and stewed minced beef.

 There is no doubt that the Spanish brought the empanada to America.
 From there, the empanada exists in Latin America, in almost every country, also with its own variations.

 The recipe books of Spanish royal chefs were taken seriously by the elites in Spanish America, and therefore, recipes for tortas and empanadas abound, as is the case in the Recetario de doña Josepha de Escurrechea (Potosí, 1776), which includes pastelillos and empanadas, as well as flamenco empanadas (the Spanish Empire had provinces in Flanders).

 This is the only colonial recipe book found in Bolivia and the entire region.
-And in it, the empanadas occupies a notable space.
+And in it, the empanadas occupy a notable space.
 Potosí was once the richest and most important city in the Americas; the nobility enjoyed a high standard of living, and food was no exception.

 In these recipes, the various meat or fish fillings, with sweet additions, are mentioned.
 And the cooking method, baked or fried.

 The undeniable contribution of the Potosí hand to the recipes are potatoes and Ají, American ingredients not previously used in European cuisine.

 Doña Josepha mentions both ingredients in other dishes that are becoming Americanized in her recipe book.
 This is in addition to the use of meat and the mention of the rolled-up dough.

 Given these specifically established uses, this origin—the only existing document—makes it clear that it was in this city where the preparation of Salteñas began and consolidated, already with the essential addition of potatoes and Ají.